JK Rowling says she ‘never set out to upset anyone’ over transgender views | ITV News

 “And I think, you could not have misunderstood me more profoundly.”

-In a series of tweets about the upcoming podcast series, Rowling said she had agreed to take part in the project, after being approached by former member of the Westboro Baptist Church Phelps-Roper, because she felt the pair could have a “real, interesting, two-sided conversation that might prove constructive”.
+In a series of tweets about the upcoming podcast series, JK Rowling said she had agreed to take part in the project, after being approached by the former member of the Westboro Baptist Church because she felt the pair could have a “real, interesting, two-sided conversation that might prove constructive”.

-After leaving the Westboro Baptist Church, known for its hateful views and frequent protests against the LGBT community and other marginalised communities, in 2012, Phelps-Roper wrote Unfollow.

-Rowling’s comments in the trailer come shortly after the release of the highly-anticipated video game Hogwarts Legacy.
+JK Rowling's comments on the podcast come shortly after the release of the highly-anticipated video game Hogwarts Legacy.

 The open world adventure game, which is set prior to the novel series, in the 1800s, has attracted controversy online – with many fans calling for it to be boycotted due to Rowling’s views on gender.

+Hogwarts Legacy, which topped gaming charts, has broken records for the most streams of a single game with 1.28 million concurrent users, according to Forbes.

-The stars of the Harry Potter film franchise – Daniel Radcliffe, Emma Watson and Rupert Grint – are among those who have spoken out against her views previously.
+Stars of the Harry Potter film franchise Daniel Radcliffe, Emma Watson and Rupert Grint have spoken out against her views previously.

 She has strongly denied accusations of transphobia.